FlickJS/Sync.err/README.md

 # Sync.err

- Track errors on your website/app.
+          Tool for tracking error's on your website/app and improve development experience :)
+          More info soon!